Skip to main content

 Local Development

-When running Rill locally, the connector will attempt to use existing credentials configured on your machine for authenticated requests, else you will need to define the key with headers: "Authorization: Bearer token".
+When running Rill locally, you can use existing credentials configured on your machine for authenticated requests.
+If you don't have credentials configured, you'll need to define the key with headers: "Authorization: Bearer token".

 When deploying to Rill Cloud, you must explicitly provide service account credentials with appropriate access permissions for protected resources.